jnvm/dbq/readme.md

 ### Caveats

-* **variables and temp tables in parallel** - since parallel execution requires a connection pool, this means parallel queries will occur across different connections, _which_ means locally defined variables, transactions, and temporary tables have no guarantee of existing between queries, since they're connection-local.
+* **variables and temp tables in parallel** - since parallel execution requires a connection pool, this means parallel queries will occur across different connections, _which_ means in-sql defined variables, transactions, and temporary tables have no guarantee of existing between queries, since they're connection-local.
 So...define your variables in code, not queries, and consider refactoring or phrasing in series before reaching for connection-dependent features. *Or* just query them in `db.series`!
 * **multiple cores** - if your db is operating with only one core, you won't benefit meaningfully from running queries in parallel with a connection pool.
 2+ cores and you will.
-It'd also be appropriate to only have as many connections as cores.
 See the `benchmark.js` for [benchmark numbers](https://docs.google.com/spreadsheets/d/1KRH39wRZxmX51e_avDwTQLFPGownPB0l7PojV8q_HfA/edit?usp=sharing), where the db was on the same server as the app, so the local core count was relevant.
 * **but isn't node single-threaded?** Yes!
 But db requests go out to a separate system, node makes the request and receives the data.
 And mysql / mariadb can handle multiple queries at once, so why not supply them when you can?